 KPMG LLP are the auditors who prepared the auditors' report and the report on Canadian generally accepted accounting standards for Artis' annual financial statements as at December 31, 2008.
-As of December 31, 2008, KPMG LLP and its partners did not hold any registered or beneficial ownership interest, direct or indirect, in the securities of Artis.
+KPMG LLP and its partners are independent within the meaning of the Professional Code of Conduct of the Institute of Chartered Accountants of Manitoba.